Mach Principle and a new theory of gravitation: Logical description of the theory

-The main logic behind Einstein's General theory of Relativity is as follows.
-According to the Newton's law of gravity, it is known that if we place a particle in a gravitational field then
+Einstein tried to propose General theory of Relativity (GR) in view of Mach's principle.
+Logic behind Einstein's GR is as follows.
+According to the Newton's gravity, it is known that if we place a particle in a gravitational field then

 The inertial mass of the particle $\times$ acceleration of the mass = passive gravitational mass $\times$ strength of the gravitational field at the place